25 November 2019

 This guidance focuses on our approach to criminal offences outside of practice.
 Drink driving is covered by separate guidance.

 We always investigate criminal offences given the key role that solicitors play in the administration of justice.
-Serious criminal conduct outside of practice raises questions of integrity and is likely to damage public confidence in the provision of legal services.
+Serious criminal conduct outside of practice raises questions of integrity and is likely to damage public confidence.

 We will not generally look behind a criminal finding.
-The rules of evidence of the Solicitors Disciplinary Tribunal provide that a certificate of conviction comprises proof of the person's guilt and, save in exceptional circumstances, the underlying facts.
+Both us and the Solicitors Disciplinary Tribunal regard a certificate of conviction as conclusive proof of the person's guilt and, save in exceptional circumstances, the underlying facts.
 Further, a person who accepts a caution can only do so if they admit they committed the offence.

-This means we will not generally re-examine the evidence or how the finding was made or make enquiries into claims that the conviction was wrongfully imposed.
-However, we will take account of any sentence a court imposes and, where available, its reasons for doing so.
+This means that, unless there are exceptional circumstances, we will not re-examine the evidence or how the finding was made or make enquiries into claims that the conviction was wrongfully imposed.
+However, we will take account of any sentence a court imposes and, where available, its reasons for doing so, for example, in its sentencing remarks.

 If a person is charged with a serious offence, we will consider whether controls need to be imposed immediately to address a specific risk prior to any trial.